pingcap/docs/develop/insert-data.md

     INSERT INTO `bookshop`.`users` (`balance`, `nickname`) VALUES (0.00, 'nicky');
     ```

-- If you confirm that you **_must_** specify this column, then you can use the [SET statement](https://docs.pingcap.com/zh/tidb/stable/sql-statement-set-variable) to allow the column of `AUTO_RANDOM` to be specified at insert time by changing the user variable.
+- If you confirm that you **_must_** specify this column, then you can use the [SET statement](https://docs.pingcap.com/zh/tidb/stable/sql-statement-set-variable) to allow the column of `AUTO_RANDOM` to be specified during insert time by changing the user variable.

     {{< copyable "sql" >}}